Tian8du/SP-MVS/README.md

 > titled:
 > **“A Structure-Preserving Multi-View Stereo Network for Edge-Aware Height Estimation from Satellite Images”**.
 >
-> The paper will appear as a **Regular Paper** in an upcoming JSTARS issue.
+> The paper appears as a **Regular Paper** in an upcoming JSTARS issue.
-> All datasets (US3D, WHU-TLC, MVS3D) and the full source code will be publicly released once the paper is officially online on IEEE Xplore.
+> All datasets (US3D, WHU-TLC, MVS3D) and the full source code have been publicly released.

 ---